 Vision Problems?
 It Might Be Cataracts.

-Cataracts are a problem affecting roughly 25 million Americans.
+June is cataracts awareness month, focusing attention on a problem affecting roughly 25 million Americans.
 Though cataracts can happen to people of any age and for a number of causes, they are most often associated with aging.
 Cataracts typically start to form when people are in their 40s and 50s, but at this stage are so small they don’t usually interfere with vision.
 However, by the time people reach their 60s, many find cataracts are causing problems, like blurry, muted or double vision, and sensitivity to the glare of headlights, lamps and sunlight.
 If left untreated, cataracts can become so dense that all functional vision is lost.

 To understand how cataracts affect vision, one must understand what they are.
 The human lens is located behind the iris and the pupil.
 When clear and healthy, this lens directs light onto the retina and enables the eye to focus clearly.
 The lens itself is made of mainly water and protein.
 Over time, exposure to UV light or after physical trauma to the eye, the lens protein can degrade, creating a cloudy cataract.